netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
 * *Enable Automatic Parcel Announcement*: The customer gets notified by email about the status of the shipment.
+The customer's email address will be transmitted to DHL for this service (note the section `Data protection`_).
 Select one of the following options:

   * *Yes*: The service will be booked.
   * *Optional*: The customer decides in the checkout if the service should be booked.